Summary

 Disclosures

-JTR is an author of a number of references cited in this topic.
+JTR is an author of several references cited in this topic.

 Giovanni Barosi, MD